 Security on the Internet cannot be an afterthought.
-Security is baked into everything we do here, led by a partner who worked on insider threat management with the three letter agencies in Washington, D.C..
-Security starts day one with our crew, from encrypted hard drives, usage of 1Password, 2FA, to lessons about never sharing passwords and how quickly a weak password can be hacked.
+Security is baked into everything we do here, led by a partner who worked on insider threat management with the three-letter agencies in Washington, D.C..
+Security starts on day one with our crew, from encrypted hard drives, usage of 1Password, 2FA, to lessons about never sharing passwords and how quickly a weak password can be hacked.

 Accessibility is Good SEO

 Accessibility should start at the brand level with your color choices.
 When you build a website that has accessible color contrast (4.5 to 1), text sizes (16px), alt tags (image descriptions) you are already ahead of the SEO game.
 Google now considers accessibility in the algorithm and we’re seeing many sites being penalized.
 Many of the tasks we take on for accessibility directly impact SEO, plus they make your site that much more friendly and future-proof.

 We start all projects with a strategy and discovery phase.
 When you start well and plan for the near and middle-distance future your sites end up lasting longer and meeting the needs of the business better.

 Knowing how far design trends are going, and where you are in the overall trend arc, helps us design long-lasting sites.
 Our design work is thoughtful and well researched and our designers work closely with developers to spot and solve issues before they are problems down the line.

 Watch for Fads and Plan for Them